-- 1 Do one of the following: - Click the Parallels Desktop icon in the menu bar and choose Preferences. - Right-click the Parallels Desktop icon in the Dock and choose Preferences.
+- 1 Do one of the following: - Click the Parallels Desktop icon in the menu bar and choose Preferences.

-2 Click Shortcuts.
+- Right-click the Parallels Desktop icon in the Dock and choose Preferences. - 2 Click Shortcuts.

-- 3 - 4 Select a virtual machine from the sidebar, click the Profile menu, and select Edit profiles list.
+4 Select a virtual machine from the sidebar, click the Profile menu, and select Edit profiles list.

+Profiles

-Profiles Generic
+Generic

+Linux

-Linux macOS
+macOS

 Windows

-+ - 0-
++ - 0.

-Cancel
+Cancel OK

-- 5 Do one of the following: - To add a new profile, click the Add button +.
+- To add a new profile, click the Add button +.
 Specify the new profile name and select the base profile from the list.
 After the profile is created, you can submit the changes by clicking OK.
-Then select this new profile in the Profile list and configure its shortcuts. - To remove one of the existing custom profiles, select it and click the Remove button

-To duplicate or rename one of the existing profiles, select this profile, click the button end and select the corresponding action from the menu.
+Then select this new profile in the Profile list and configure its shortcuts. - To remove one of the existing custom profiles, select it and click the Remove button - To duplicate or rename one of the existing profiles, select this profile, click the button and select the corresponding action from the menu.